-In the first stanza of ‘An Elementary School Classroom in a Slum’, Stephen Spender presents the images of the children studying in the elementary school.
-The first line of the poem makes it very clear that those kids do not belong to the society of the high-class people.
+In the first stanza of ‘An Elementary School Classroom in a Slum,’ Stephen Spender presents the images of the children studying in the elementary school.
+The first line of the poem makes it very clear that those kids do not belong to the society of high-class people.
 Their faces depict who they are.
 Most of them suffer from some underlying disease.
-As an example, a boy in the class has been suffering from some genetic bone disorder.
+For example, a boy in the class has been suffering from some genetic bone disorder.
 Apart from the dark picture of the children suffering from malnutrition, a boy is brimming with hope and dream on the last bench of the class.

-Stephen Spender not only provides the image of the children but also presents a wholesome picture of the children living in the slums.
-Those small girls and boys experience many kinds of problems like poverty, disease, malnutrition, and last but not least social stigma.
-Yet the poet thinks, there are a few kids who have dreams in their eyes.
+Stephen Spender provides the image of the children and presents a wholesome picture of the children living in the slums.
+Those small girls and boys experience many problems like poverty, disease, malnutrition, and, last but not most minor social stigma.
+Yet, the poet thinks a few kids have dreams in their eyes.
 They have the power of imagination.
 A hidden urge of coming out of their slums and proving their worth is there in their hearts.
-Thus the boy suffering from the “gnarled disease”, rejects his physical limitation.
+Thus the boy suffering from the “gnarled disease” rejects his physical limitation.
 He comes to the elementary school and tries to focus on his lessons in the classroom.
 He has a dream.

 On sour cream walls, donations.
 Shakespeare’s head,

 Far far from rivers, capes, and stars of words.

 In the second stanza, the poet presents a graphic description of their classroom.
 The color of the classroom walls clarifies the mental state of the kids.
 For them, life tastes like sour cream.
 It is also a reference to the poor condition of the walls.
 Then the poet quickly shifts to the flowery world outside the slums.
 It is meant for creating an ironic representation of the poem’s context.